stacks-network/stacks/basic-usage.md

 ---
 title: Basic Usage
 nextUrl: /docs/extended-usage
-nextLabel: Advanced Usage
+nextLabel: Extended Usage
 nextDescription: Dig deeper with Blockstack usage.
-Learn how to create new namespaces and more.
+Learn how to transfer names and more.
 ---

 # Basic Usage